isabella232/OctoStyle/_pages/octopus-snippets.md

 - **Brief**: A brief sentence or paragraph that states what something is and what problem it solves.
 - **Intro**: An introduction to the concept that states what something is, what problem it solves, and how to start applying it.

-**Note**: some of the snippets include images, but I'm still working on getting those to show up here (you should check the snippets render as expected when you use them).

 ## Available snippets

 <ul>